szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Kuo-Toa's Blood: can be consumed to permanently improve THAC0, Armor Class vs. missile, saves vs. Breath by 1
 - Eyestalk of an Elder Orb: can be consumed to permanently increase Armor Class and saves vs. Petrification and Death by 1
-- Elder Brain's Blood: can be consumed to permanently improve the casting level (arcane and divine) and saves vs. Spell and Rod by 1
+- Elder Brain's Blood: can be consumed to permanently improve the casting level (arcane and divine; Xgatt's Casting Level EEex mod is required for this benefit to stack with others!) and saves vs. Spell and Rod by 1.

 **FAIR FAT FABULOUS FULL FIERCE WARNING ABOUT THE FIRST THREE:** Don't eat all three.
 One of them at least is needed for plot reasons.
 Otherwise, you'll have to fix it with save editing or console commands.